You really should visit Luxembourg.

-I had never really thought of visiting Luxembourg.
-It is one of those tiny countries that for one reason or another never caught my attention.
+Ask anybody if they ever want to visit Luxembourg and you will likely get a blank stare.
+This is one of those tiny countries that for one reason or another never catches anybody’s attention.
 It could be that it is hardly mentioned in the media, other than for business related to the European Union.
-And since I had not heard much about it, it didn’t tickle my curiosity.
+And since you never hear about it much, it never really tickles your curiosity.

 I spent 4 days roaming around Luxembourg City and the Mullerthal region, and concluded that this may well be the most underrated adventure destination in Europe.
 But the good news is that even though it is adventure galore, there are plenty of comforts so that at the end of an adrenaline filled day, it is possible to fully relax.

 In this post, I highlight all the reasons that should make you want to visit Luxembourg and share some tips to make the most of it.

 All it takes to find a hiking trail in Luxembourg is looking across the street.
 Most trails can be accessed via a short walk from one of the lovely villages.
 Others have access points directly from the main road.

 If you drive around the Mullerthal you will see that there are what look like well hidden stairs carved in rock all along the road, and once you hike and find yourself right on the street after going down those stairs, you will understand what their purpose is.

 But there’s more to it.
 Hiking trails in Luxembourg are among the leading quality trails of Europe.
 So is the Mullerthail Trail, which runs for 112 km, going around one of the thickest, greenest and most untouched forests in Europe, through incredible rock formations (whose names are impossible to pronounce) and reaching hidden gems such as the many abandoned mills (muller, from which the region takes the name, actually means mill) and the photogenic (and now iconic) Schiessentumpel bridge and waterfalls, in Mëllerdall am Bësch.